Spacer

 “Ready, Set, Work” is a 5-week micro-credential program designed to equip upcoming and recent graduates with the knowledge and skills needed to enter the workplace upon completion.

 Participants attend in-person sessions for 5 weeks, gaining skills beyond regular Career Services workshops and receiving direct guidance from Career Consultants.
 Students are required to complete pre-work online in preparation for synchronous class time.
 They will hone and develop their interpersonal skills, networking abilities, and confidence by participating in group informational interviews with professionals.
 Additionally, they will enhance their critical thinking and collaboration skills by examining case studies in detail with their peers.
-Participants will learn new ways to improve their resumes, practice interview techniques, develop strategies for workplace success, and engage directly with industry professionals.
+Participants will learn new ways to improve their resumes, practice interview techniques, develop strategies for workplace success, and engage in networking opportunities.
 Weekly submissions will allow participants to practice what they have learned.

 Module Topics